tracedence/python_guided_project/readme.md

 ### Questions:

-Define the follwoing operations for the class:
+Define the following operations for the class:

 * representation in the form of x + yi when used with `print` command
 * '+'